fiskaltrust/interface-doc/doc/general/reference-tables/reference-tables.md

 ### Format of Signature: ftSignatureFormat

-The ftSignatureFormat tells the cash register or input station which display format is required for the signature block section on the receipt<span id="t-type-of-signature-ftsignatureformat-112">.</span>
+The ftSignatureFormat tells the cash register or input station which display format is required for the signature block section on the receipt.

 | **Value** | **Description**                                                 | **Middleware Version** |
 |-----------|-----------------------------------------------------------------|------------------------|